Guide to Finding the Best Delay Spray for Men

 How do you use delay spray?

 Using a delay spray is a straightforward process, but it’s essential to follow the instructions to use the product safely and with the desired effects.
+Before ever trying a spray out on your genitalia, we recommend doing a spot test on another part of your body — like your forearm — to check for any allergic reaction.

 1. Shake the bottle gently before using.
 Make sure any caps or locking mechanisms are in place so there’s no accidental discharge.

 2. Spray specifically sensitive areas.
 In most cases, focus on the frenulum and the underside of the glans (or head).
 The frenulum of the penis is the small, v-shaped flap of sensitive skin on the underside of the penis, just below the head.
 Apply 1-3 sprays.
 You can spray more before your subsequent encounter if the number you tried at first was ineffective.
-Up to 10 sprays is a safe dosage.
+Up to ten sprays is a safe dosage.
 However, less is always better if it’s effective for you.
 You save product and money over time.

 3. Rub in the product gently.
 You don’t want to be too vigorous here, especially if you apply the product to an erect penis, as you might unintentionally climax.
 Just rub enough to help the solution absorb.